-SEVENTY PER CENT OF THE WORLD'S POPULATION WILL LIVE IN URBAN CENTRES BY 2050.
+SEVENTY PER CENT OF THE WORLD'S POPULATION WILL BE URBAN BY 2050.
 TO FEED THEM, WE'LL NEED:

-- 70 per cent more food - Almost a billion tonnes more grain produced every year - An additional 200 million tonnes of meat produced annually
+- 70 per cent more food - Almost a billion tonnes more grain produced every year - More than 200 million tonnes more meat production annually

 We know we're going to have to work hard to meet this challenge.
-While much has changed, our commitment to safe food, caring for our animals and sustainable farming practices hasn't wavered.
-By purchasing our products and being interested in what we do, you are supporting Canadian farmers.
+While much has changed, our commitment to safe food production, responsible animal care and sustainable farming practices hasn't wavered.
+By purchasing our products and being interested in what we do to improve the environment, care for animals, and provide safe, high-quality food, you are supporting Canadian farmers.